Are graduate studies available for this program? Yes

 Awards and Recognition

-In the past 15 years, members of the Rinker Institute’s accounting faculty have been selected as School of Business Administration Professor of the Year four times, Teacher of the Year four times, Service Provider of the Year eight times and Researcher of the Year twice.
+In the past 16 years, members of the Rinker Institute’s accounting faculty have been selected as School of Business Administration Professor of the Year four times, Teacher of the Year four times, Service Provider of the Year nine times and Researcher of the Year twice.
 One faculty member received the J.D./M.B.A. program’s Golden Apple teaching award.
 Another was named F.I.C.P.A.
 Educator of the Year.
-Four accounting faculty members are CPAs and all have terminal degrees.
+Six accounting faculty members are CPAs and all but one have terminal degrees.
 Three faculty hold endowed chairs.
 Faculty include:

 - James Beasley, Ph.D., Tufts University; business ethics

-- Michael Bitter, Ph.D., University of Mississippi; Rinker Distinguished Professor of Accounting and Chair, M.E.
-Rinker, Sr. Institute of Tax and Accountancy; CPA; financial accounting/theory and auditing
+- Michael Bitter, Ph.D., University of Mississippi; Rinker Distinguished Professor of Accounting, Chair of the M.E.
+Rinker, Sr. Institute of Tax and Accountancy, and Director of the Master of Accountancy Programs; CPA; financial accounting/theory and auditing

 - Vincent Brenner, Ph.D., Pennsylvania State University; David M. Beights Professor of Accounting; CPA; financial accounting and reporting, accounting education